Corporate Governance

 The Sustainability Committee assists the Board in overseeing the implementation of the sustainable business strategy, monitoring the Group’s engagement with stakeholders and providing oversight of best practice and regulatory developments in corporate sustainability.
 This includes driving the sustainability agenda across the Group to ensure alignment with the Company’s Sustainable Business Strategy; monitoring the implementation of the Group’s policies and standards in relation to sustainability matters, and the Group’s engagement with its stakeholders on sustainable business matters; providing oversight of best practice and ongoing awareness of trends and regulatory developments in corporate sustainability, as they apply to the Group; providing information, advice and/or recommendations on sustainable business matters as relevant, to support the Board, Audit, Nomination, Remuneration and Technology Committees; and reviewing the appropriateness and adequacy of non-financial disclosures in the Company’s Annual Report and Financial Statements in relation to the Company’s Sustainable Business Strategy.
 The Sustainability Committee works closely with management to drive the continued success of the Company’s Sustainable Business Strategy across the Group and to ensure the Company’s compliance with evolving regulations.
 The Sustainability Committee is chaired by Carole Wainaina and its other members are Sally Ashford, Tom Greenwood and Manjit Dhillon.
 The Group Head of Sustainability is also a member of the committee.
 The Sustainability Committee meets as required and on a normal basis at least twice a year.

 The Technology Committee assists the Board in monitoring and evaluating current and future trends in technology, the impact of technology developments on the Company, and the identification and management of key technology risks.
 This includes monitoring and evaluating power technology evolution; assessing how industry trends, developments and innovations in technology may impact the Company; ensuring that the new product portfolio is aligned to the Company’s strategy and customer requirements; providing recommendations to the Board with respect to technology related strategies, projects and investments that require Board approval; and providing assurance on the identification and management of key technology risks, and that business value is being delivered through the implementation of major technology change initiatives or new products.
-The Technology Committee is chaired by Magnus Mandersson and its other members are Richard Byrne, Helis Zulijani-Boye, Tom Greenwood and Manjit Dhillon.
+The Technology Committee is chaired by Dana Tobak CBE and Richard Byrne, Tom Greenwood and Manjit Dhillon are members of the committee.
 Members of the Executive Committee, Sainesh Vallabh and Lara Coady, and the Director of Digital Network Solutions are also members of the committee.
 The Technology Committee meets as required and on a normal basis at least twice a year.

 Governance documents related to the Board and the committees can be found in the documents library of this section.